-Medical detox is the process of helping a person through withdrawal with a team of medical professionals and any necessary medication.
-People in detox are in the highest level of care available in addiction treatment with, according to the American Society of Addiction Medicine, 24-7 medical management, and monitoring.
+Medical detox is the process of helping a person through withdrawal with a team of medical professionals and any necessary medications.
+People in detox are in the highest level of care available in addiction treatment with, according to the American Society of Addiction Medicine, 24-7 medical management and monitoring.

 Why Use Medication in Detox?

 It may seem counterintuitive to use chemical substances during the process in which you are trying to remove chemical substances from your body.
 However, with medical supervision, certain medications can be a helpful tool in the detox process.
-The withdrawal symptoms you might experience in detox depend on the drug you become dependent on, the existence of other medical or mental disorders, and the length of time you were in active addiction.
+Withdrawal symptoms you experience in detox depend on the drug you become dependent on, the existence of other medical or mental disorders, and how long you were in active addiction.

 In some cases, it can be dangerous to quit certain drugs abruptly.
-Central nervous system depressants dull the activity of your nerves and when they are suddenly stopped, your nervous system can go into overdrive.
+Central nervous system depressants dull the activity of your nerves.
+When they are suddenly stopped, your nervous system can go into overdrive.
 This reaction can cause dangerous symptoms like panic, seizures, delirium, and catatonia.
-In such cases, it may be necessary to wean you off of the drug with medications.
+In such cases, it may be necessary to use medications to wean you off the drug.

 Common Medications Used During Detox

-There is a variety of medication and pharmacotherapies used to treat withdrawal symptoms that are approved by the U.S. Food and Drug Administration.
-Everything from Tylenol to opioids is used in the treatment of addiction and it’s symptoms.
+Various medications and pharmacotherapies approved by the U.S. Food and Drug Administration are used to treat withdrawal symptoms.
+Everything from Tylenol to opioids is used to treat addiction and its symptoms.
 Sometimes medications are used to address the effects of addiction itself, while others are used to mitigate symptoms of withdrawal.

-Different medications can be used to treat different forms of addiction and withdrawal, and the appropriate medications often depend on the specific set of symptoms you encounter.
-However, some symptoms like insomnia, headaches, and nausea are fairly common and they can be treated with mild medications like anti-inflammatories, mild sedatives, Immodium, and other common symptom relievers.
+Different medications can be used to treat different forms of addiction and withdrawal.
+The proper medications often depend on the specific set of symptoms you encounter.
+However, some symptoms like insomnia, headaches, and nausea are fairly common.
+They can be treated with mild medications like anti-inflammatories, mild sedatives, Imodium, and other common symptom relievers.

-The following are common symptoms of drug withdrawal that are commonly treated in detox and the medications that are used for each:
+Below are common symptoms of drug withdrawal that are treated in detox and the medications used for each.

 Detox Medication for Opiates

-Opioids are the driving force behind the United States’ current addiction epidemic and withdrawal can come with some extremely uncomfortable symptoms including:
+Opioids are the driving force behind the United States’ current addiction epidemic.
+Substance withdrawal can come with uncomfortable symptoms, including: